 Preamble

-I've been dreaming of this guitar ever since I first heard about it in the '90s.
-The main attraction for me was that it had a fixed [hardtail] bridge.
-This was because in my 40-plus years of playing the electric guitar, I've never used any trem unit much; and prefer finger vibrato instead.
+I've been dreaming of this guitar ever since I first read about it in Guitar Player back in the '90s.
+It's a hardtail Strat, by golly!
+Why would I want one, anyway?
+Well, it's because in my 40-plus years of playing various S-style electrics, I've never really used the tremolo.

 Imagine my joy when some time in 2014, in response to a message I'd posted on Jamtank, Alienoid guitarist Eric Neoh got in touch; offering me his sunburst 2011 Cray Strat.
 The deal was sealed in a couple minutes, and a few days later my dream guitar was in my hands.
 The guitar appeared to be stock.
 Speaking of stock, this would be a good time to jump right into a few specs, courtesy of Fender.